-How Do The Symptoms Of ADHD Affect Social Skills Development?
+How Do the Symptoms of ADHD Affect Social Skills Development?

 Social skills help us interact with our environments and the people around us.

-So it’s not that your child doesn’t understand social cues but that they have trouble implementing them in the moment.
+So, it’s not that your child doesn’t understand social cues but that they have trouble implementing them in the moment.

-Let’s take a look at
+Let’s take a look at these categories in more detail.

 Inattentiveness